 Planning to get out might be the last thing busy entrepreneurs want to think about, but starting early on a succession strategy can help them avoid nasty surprises down the road.

-Samuel Chinniah is a Senior Vice President in T.E.
-Wealth's Toronto office.
+Samuel Chinniah is a Senior Family Office Advisor, Financial Planner & Associate Portfolio Manager with CWB Wealth.
 He works with executives and high-net-worth families, providing comprehensive total wealth management solutions.
 His expertise includes wealth management, tax and estate planning, and retirement preparation.